2009–10 Ghana Premier League

 The 2009–10 Ghanaian Premier League (known as the Glo Premier League for sponsorship reasons) season was the 51st season of top-tier football in Ghana.
 The competition began on 18 October 2009, and ended on 12 May 2010.

-Aduana Stars won the league for the first time in the club's history.
+Aduana Stars won the league for the first time in the club's history, despite scoring only 19 goals in 30 matches.